-Next, she will press a small device against your skin.
+Next, they will press a small device against your skin.
 It looks like a microphone or a wand.

-As she moves the device around, it sends sound waves into your body.
+As they move the device around, it sends sound waves into your body.
 The waves bounce off your blood cells, organs, and other body parts, then back to the device.
 You’ll feel some pressure from the device, but unless you have tenderness, it won’t hurt.

 A computer takes all the sound waves and turns them into moving images that you can see live on a screen.
 Once the test is done, you wipe the gel from your body, and you’re all set.
 It usually takes about 30 to 60 minutes.